Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 Possible Side Effects Of Xylitol For Dogs

-Dog owners need to know about the disadvantages of feeding xylitol-added food products to their canines.
+Dog owners need to know the disadvantages of feeding xylitol-added food products to their canines.

-Going through the disadvantages will help them identify if they can feed a bit of xylitol-added food products to their canine.
+The disadvantages will help them identify if they can feed a small quantity of xylitol-added food products to their canine.
 Below mentioned are the disadvantages,

-When the dog ingests xylitol, the body of the canine doesn’t get able to resist its toxicity, due to which the canine intends to vomit by throwing up the toxic compounds ingested.
-Hence it leads to vomiting.
+When the dog ingests xylitol, the body of the canine does not resist its toxicity, so the canine intends to vomit by throwing up the toxic compounds ingested; hence, it leads to vomiting.

 The toxicity caused in the stomach of the canine after the consumption of xylitol makes it weak and lethargic in behavior.